-This pork mince and rice recipe is one of the most easiest and delicious comfort foods.
+This simple pork and black fungus mince recipe is one of the those pure home comfort foods.
 It is flavoured with traditional Chinese sauces that give it a salty and sweet taste that pairs perfectly with white jasmine rice.
 The recipe is super cheap and easy which is great for a weekday family dinner or prep meals.

-The dish we have most often would have to be this pork mince recipe.
+This dish is easily the most popular “go to” meal at home.
 It is my ultimate comfort food and I would be happy to have it everyday of the week.
 Steph on the other hand would most likely disapprove.

 If it was up to her, we would probably be having ‘mac n cheese’ a lot more often than we do.
 I have never understood the appeal of it.
 It is just cheese and pasta… And most of the time its waaaaaaaay too much cheese.
 I know most you who are reading this are seeing red and are now out for my blood.
 But you can see it from my perspective, too much of anything is never good.